RichardDooling/LegalPro/Chapter_10/Chapter_10.md

 #### Informed Consent

-Under Model Rule 1.7 (the general conflicts of interest rule), the client's informed consent must be "confirmed in writing."
+Under the general conflicts of interest rule, [Model Rule 1.7][aba1.7], the client's informed consent must be "confirmed in writing."
-Under Model Rule 1.8, the standard is higher, because doing with a client calls for the highest formalities of the Model Rules: disclosure, advice *and* consent, all in writing.
+[Model Rule 1.8(a)][aba1.8] calls for more duties and formalities to enforce them.
+When the lawyer purports to do business with his client, he must disclose, advise, *and* obtain consent, all in writing.
 The lawyer must disclose "fair and reasonable" terms that are "easily understood" (no legalese).